YashasviMantha/CMD-Costum/README.md

 `Ctrl + e`   --> Enables/Disables Desktop icons and hides Taskbar

-# Remote-Server
-Contains Mainly OpenVPN Setup that I use for accessing RDPS set-up.

-Docs:

-VPN Setup that tunnels just the `Krishna` Network traffic.
-All other packets are tunneled from the local network.
-Only `one` IP has been allowed.

 # Linux Command Implementation
-The are the currently supported aliases that I have added for the `l` cut.
+These are the currently supported aliases that I have added for the `l` cut.

 Docs: